pbes0707/cocos2dx-db/README.md

 Demo
 ===========
 There is a test project in test folder, it supports iOS and android.
+If you want other platform, do it yourself.

 How to use
 ===========